paperless-ngx/paperless-ngx/docs/consumption.rst

 In the case of *Paperless*, you configure the server with the secret by setting ``UPLOAD_SHARED_SECRET``.
-Then on your client, you generate your signature by concatenating the sender, title, and the secret, and then using sha256 to generate a hexdigest.
+Then on your client, you generate your signature by concatenating the correspondent, title, and the secret, and then using sha256 to generate a hexdigest.

 If you're using Python, this is what that looks like:

 .. code:: python

     from hashlib import sha256
-    signature = sha256(sender + title + secret).hexdigest()
+    signature = sha256(correspondent + title + secret).hexdigest()